1760 - French expedition against Quebec

 On May 19, after receiving 3 days supplies, the French army marched.
 According to plan, it passed the Jacques-Cartier River and cantoned along its bank.

 On May 20, La Sarre Infanterie was sent to Sainte-Anne to guard the provisions.
+The same day, the first British merchant ships started to arrive at Québec.

 On May 21, Lévis reviewed his army, most Canadiens had by then deserted.
 The British who had received no additional infantry could not possibly detach more than 1,400 men, but this detachment could be supported by their fleet.
 Therefore, there was clear danger that British troops could be landed upstream of the French positions.
 This led Lévis to leave the Sieur Dumas at the head of a corps of some 1,800 men to occupy posts at Pointe-aux-Trembles, Fort Jacques-Cartier and Deschambault and to send back all his other battalions to their quarters.
 Dumas' Corps was deployed as follows: